Ub Iwerks

-Iwerks had two children, Donald Warren Iwerks and David Lee Iwerks, with his wife Mildred Sarah Henderson.
+Iwerks had two children, Donald Warren and David Lee, with his wife Mildred Sarah Henderson.
 Iwerks died of a heart attack in Burbank, California, in 1971 at age 70.
 Iwerks was posthumously named a Disney Legend in 1989.
-His likeness has been featured in his granddaughter Leslie Iwerks's 1999 documentary The Hand Behind the Mouse: The Ub Iwerks Story as well as the 2014 feature film Walt Before Mickey, in which he is portrayed by Armando Gutierrez.
-Iwerks received three nominations at the Academy Awards, for which he won two.
+His likeness has been featured in his granddaughter Leslie Iwerks' 1999 documentary The Hand Behind the Mouse: The Ub Iwerks Story as well as the 2014 feature film Walt Before Mickey, in which he is portrayed by Armando Gutierrez.
+Iwerks received nominations for three Academy Awards, for which he won two.
 He also posthumously received the Winsor McCay Award at the 1978 Annie Awards and the Hall of Fame award at the 2017 Visual Effects Society Awards.
 Iwerks is considered one of the greatest animators of all time.